 - Fourth truth: the path of transformation (the process of eliminating the causes of suffering).

 In short, it is necessary to: recognize suffering, eliminate its origin and stop it by practicing the path of transformation.

 5.4 – Four essential ideas about suffering, according to the book “Happiness”

-- Pain and unhappiness are different: pain is ephemeral and depends on external circumstances, whereas unhappiness is a deep state of dissatisfaction that persists despite favourable external circumstances.
+- Pain and unhappiness are different: pain is ephemeral and depends on external circumstances, whereas unhappiness is a deep state of dissatisfaction that persists despite favorable external circumstances.
 Therefore, it is possible to suffer physically or mentally without losing the feeling of fullness, soukha, which is based on inner peace and altruism.

-- It is important to become familiar with and prepare for inevitable suffering, such as illness, old age and death, rather than being caught off guard and falling into distress.
+- It is important to become familiar with and prepare for inevitable suffering, such as illness, old age, and death, rather than being caught off guard and falling into distress.

 - Suffering is by no means desirable, but when it is unavoidable, it can be an extraordinary teaching for human and spiritual progress.

 - Suffering is not an anomaly or an injustice, it is in the nature of the world and the logical and inescapable product of the law of cause and effect.
 We are, in fact, the result of a very large number of free acts for which we are responsible.
 This approach is linked to the Buddhist notion of “karma” which means “act”, but also refers to the dynamic link between an act and its result.